TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 ## 24. Statement of Contributions

-> Each team member must write their own contribution statement.
-One member may NOT write on behalf of another.
-By submitting this report, the team collectively certifies the accuracy of all statements below.

 ### Allison Givens
 - **Experiment Design:** Co-designed Experiment 1 (Move Completion Time), Experiment 11 (Thermal Safety), and Experiment 13 (UPS Switching Latency and Power-Loss Recovery).
 Solo-designed Experiment 12 (Mechanical & Electrical Safety Compliance).
 - **Experiment Execution:** Ran Experiment 12 solo.
 Co-executed Experiment 6 (with Noah and Jack).
 Co-executed Experiment 13 and Experiment 17 with Lewis.
 Participated in Experiment 7 and Experiment 15.
 - **Data Analysis:** Analyzed all data for Experiment 12.
 - **Report Writing:** Drew conclusions for Experiment 12.
 - **Signature / Initials:** _____
-- **Date:** _______
+- **Date:** 4-22-2026

 ### Noah Beaty
 - **Experiment Design:** Co-designed Experiments 1 (Move Completion Time), 2 (Boot Noise), 6 (Command Latency), and Experiment 11 (Thermal Safety).
 Solo-designed Experiments 3 (Edge Boundary), 4 (Electromagnet Switching Latency), and 5 (Flyback Diode Inductive Spike).
 - **Experiment Execution:** Co-executed Experiments 1 and 2 (with Jack).
 Ran Experiments 3, 4, and 5 solo.
 Co-executed Experiment 6 (with Jack and Allison).
 Participated in Experiment 7 and Experiment 15.
-- **Data Analysis:** Analyzed all data for Experiments 1-11.
+- **Data Analysis:** Analyzed all data for Experiments 1-12.
-- **Report Writing:** Drew conclusions for Experiments 1–11.
+- **Report Writing:** Created and organized the document as a whole (including formatting and content importing).
+Drew conclusions for Experiments 1–12.
 Experiments 8 (Processing Latency) and 9 (Move Validation Correctness) conclusions were co-written with Jack.
 - **Signature / Initials:** NB
 - **Date:** 4-20-2026